kurone-kito/dantalion/packages/dantalion-core/README.md

 #### Result

-In actually, The function gets the raw object, not the JSON.
+In strictly, The function gets the raw object, not the JSON.

 ```json
 {